Markdox/Markdox/README.md

 - 👋 Hi, I’m @Markdox
 - 👀 I’m interested in programming and digital design
 - 🌱 I’m currently learning all I can
-- 💞️ I’m looking to collaborate on ...
+- I’m currently learning electronics
-- 📫 How to reach me ...

 <!---
 Markdox/Markdox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.